mikaelkindborg/VimanaCode/README.md

 # Vimana

-DIY interpreter for a dynamic language influenced by Lisp and Forth.
+DIY interpreter for a dynamic language influenced by Forth and Lisp.

-Current implementation exists in two versions, written in PHP and in C.
+There are three different implementations of the interpreter, written in PHP, C, and JavaScript.

-(There are three versions of the PHP implementation.)
+The JavaScript version is the most complete recent one, and the most friendly to get started with.
+It runs in the browser and has a web UI with a coding workbench featuring Amiga-inspired colors.

-The PHP version or JS version are by far the most friendly ones to get started with.
+Kindly note that the JS version has many improvements and differs from the C and PHP version in syntax and evaluation order.
+My plan is to update the C version to match the JS version, and the the PHP version.

-The JavaScript implementation is very basic, but it runs the factorial benchmark.
-I also started doing a simple coding workbench with Amiga-inspired colors.
+The syntax documented below will therefore change.
+To view the recent syntax, use at the JS version.

 ## A Dynamic Language Playground